tomaswww/FSND-Capstone/backend/README.md

 ## Configuring the DB

-For this project you'll have to setup a local DB and then complete the info about it on the [`models.py`](models.py) file.
+For this project you'll have to setup a local postgresql DB and then complete the info about it on the [`models.py`](models.py) file.

 ## Example DB